selhorn/f5-openstack-docs/docs/lbaas/topic_differentiated-services.rst

 .. tip::

-   You can use the :ref:`F5 environment generator`, which is built into the |driver-long|, to create a new service environment and configure Neutron to use it.
+   You can use the :ref:`F5 environment generator`, a tool built in to the |driver-long|, to create a new service environment and configure Neutron to use it.

 Use Case
 ````````